What Happened To Programming In The 2010s?

 An Explosion Of New Programming Languages

-The last decade saw a vast number of new and exciting programming languages.
+The last decade saw the creation of a vast number of new and exciting programming languages.

 Even more exciting: all of the above languages are developed in the open now, and the source code is freely available on Github.
 That means, everyone can contribute to their development — a big testament to Open Source.